sabdevi/temperature/README.md

 # temperature
-A program that calculates temperatures
+A program that calculates temperatures.

 Choose a calculation and the javascript will calulate the conversion and present the results to screen.